 6. What then are the consequences when one frees oneself from the logic of planarity?

 As released from the surface, the new painting goes beyond the flatness.
 And, therefore, it involves a significant reconsideration of the basic concepts and practices of painting itself, from the most elementary operations (drawing a line) to the most complex compositional procedures.

 Only two synthetic considerations in relation to the dynamics of modernism that led to the so-called "abandonment of painting”.

-In the Artefact the line, as a pictorial process, effectively frees itself from the plane, while remaining intact in its material expression (on the other hand, it is the condition of artefactuality itself that prescribes it).
+In the Artifact the line, as a pictorial process, effectively frees itself from the plane, while remaining intact in its material expression (on the other hand, it is the condition of artifactuality itself that prescribes it);

 Painting and literality were to be considered completely incompatible.

-And then how to get out of a total situationpaint reset?
+And then how to get out of a situation where painting had been zeroed out?